Perhaps you have a rough idea about how exercise affects your health, weight, and energy levels.

 Each exercise activates a different part of the body and brain, so there is no such thing as a ‘one size fits all’ type of activity or exercise plan.

 As Gadd (ibid) highlights, the most effective anti-aging exercises are endurance and high-intensity interval training.
-No health benefits have been yet found to weight-lifting.

 Much of the scientific community agrees that walking is one of the best and most accessible forms of physical activity, and gentle on the joints.